Towards a deeper fundamental understanding of (Al,Sc)N ferroelectric nitrides: Notations to be adopted, structures to be studied and analytical expression of their energies

 Such general construction can be used to describe different phases but not the rocksalt structure (because it is cubic in symmetry) that is known to appear in (Al,Sc)N systems for larger Sc compositions and that will not be investigated in the present work.
 Examples include the hexagonal structure for which the $c/a$ axial ratio is typically close to 1.2 while the $u$ internal parameter is equal to 0.5.
 This phase is denoted here by H5 and is shown in Fig. 1a.
 It is 5-time coordinated since it possesses 5 Al/Sc-N nearest-neighbor bonds of equal distance.
 It is paraelectric, with a 6/mmm point group (see, e.g. Ref. \cite{Farrer}).
 Another case is the wurtzite phase, to be abbreviated as WZ and that is characterized in its ideal form by an axial ratio $c/a$=$\sqrt{\frac{8}{3}}$ $\simeq$ 1.633 and an internal parameter $u=\frac{3}{8}=0.375$.
 The WZ state is depicted in Fig. 1c, is 4-time coordinated and polar, with a 6mm point group (see, e.g., Ref. \cite{Farrer} and references therein).
-One can also imagine another hexagonal structure shown in Fig. 1d for which three bonds are shorter than the purely out-of-plane bond, which we denote as H3+1 and which can happens if, e.g., $c/a$ $\simeq$ 1.47 and $u$ $\simeq$ 0.42.
-A structure having the reverse hierarchy, that is the out-of-plane bond being now shorter than the other 3 next nearest bonds, also belongs to that class of hexagonal states.
-We denote it as H1+3 and is displayed in Fig 1e for the case of $c/a$ $\simeq$ 1.74 and $u$ $\simeq$ 0.34.
+One can also imagine other hexagonal structures for which three bonds are shorter than the purely out-of-plane bond, which we denote as H3+1 and which can happen if, e.g., $c/a$ $\simeq$ 1.47 and $u$ $\simeq$ 0.42 -- as shown in Fig. 1d.
+Structures having the reverse hierarchy, that is the out-of-plane bond being now shorter than the other three nearest bonds, also belong to that class of hexagonal states.
+We denote them as H1+3 and one example is displayed in Fig. 1e for the case of $c/a$ $\simeq$ 1.74 and $u$ $\simeq$ 0.34.
 Note that H3+1 and H1+3 will be mentioned in Section IV.D.
 Furthermore, this general hexagonal structure also applies to a phase that we will take as our reference in energy and that is such as (1) its $c/a$ is half-way between that of the ideal H5 structure and the one of the ideal wurtzite phase, that is $c/a$=(1.633+1.2)/2=1.416; (2) $u=0.5$, therefore implying that the reference phase is paraelectric; and (3) its lattice parameters a=b and c are those minimizing the internal energy when imposing $c/a$=1.416 and $u$=0.5.
 Such a reference structure is displayed in Fig. 1b.
+Note that H3+1 and H1+3 exhibit the 6mm point group, as the WZ state, while the reference structure possesses the 6/mmm point group like the H5 state.

 The $a=b$ and $c$ of this reference structure, to be called $a_{ref}$ and $c_{ref}$, predicted by our VCA-DFT computations are displayed in Table 1 for the studied (Al,Sc)N systems.
 Note that $a_{ref}$ and $c_{ref}$ depend on the Sc composition, and that we consider here only concentrations of Sc equal to or below 40\% in (Al,Sc)N since these are the compositions that have been shown to be most relevant to experiments in the sense that beyond such compositions the solid solutions prefer to adopt the cubic, non-polar rocksalt structures. \cite{Satoh,Akiyama}.